Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

-Errors due to imperfect backwards time-evolution are more fundamentally restrictive to the analog approach.
-In order to precisely characterize the effects of these errors on the teleportation fidelity, we perform large-scale numerical simulations of the teleportation protocol with the Rydberg Hamiltonian, Eq.~\eqref{eq:ryd-h} \cite{dynamite}.
-We find that for a one-dimensional chain of up to $N=20$ atoms, the fidelity under our proposed protocol exhibits a $\sim 10\%$ error at the scrambling time compared to the ideal case [Fig.~\ref{fig:rydberg-implementation}(b)].
-This is consistent with a simple estimate, where the error adds coherently over time-intervals $\delta t \sim 1/V_0$ (the local thermalization time), and incoherently at larger time-scales.
-Within each $\delta t$, each atom accumulates an error $\sim (\delta t \, V_0/64)^2$; summed over $N$ atoms and total time $3 t^* \approx 3 N \delta t$, this gives a total many-body error $\sim 3 N^2 / 64^2$.
+With \emph{imperfect} time reversal, we observe an additional $\sim 10\%$ reduction in the fidelity compared to the ideal case at the scrambling time [Fig.~\ref{fig:rydberg-implementation}(b)].
+We can estimate the magnitude of this effect by assuming errors due to the next-nearest-neighbor interactions add coherently over time-intervals $\delta t \sim 1/J_0$ (the local thermalization time), and incoherently at larger time-scales.
+Within each $\delta t$, each atom accumulates an error $\sim (\delta t \, J_0/64)^2$; summed over $N$ atoms and total time $3 t^* \approx 3 N \delta t$, this gives a total many-body error $\sim 3 N^2 / 64^2$.
+Thus, the error due to imperfect time reversal is magnified at larger system sizes and will eventually outweigh the improvement in fidelity from the narrowing of the size distribution.

-Combined with the Rydberg lifetime error, this suggests that near-term experiments should be able to implement many-body teleportation in systems of $N \sim 35$ qubits.
-We note that in higher dimensions, the smaller relative distance of next-nearest neighbor atoms gives rise to a substantially larger error contribution from imperfect time-reversal, and the analog protocol is not suitable beyond very small system sizes.
+Combined with the Rydberg lifetime error, this suggests that near-term experiments should be able to implement peaked-size teleportation in systems of $N \sim 35$ qubits.
+We note that in higher dimensions, the smaller relative distance of next-nearest neighbor atoms gives rise to a larger error contribution from imperfect time-reversal.